Computing the non-properness set of real polynomial maps in the plane: Introduction

-The locus of all points $q$ for which the new variables $z$ admit finite convergence is the \emph{\TFmult} corresponding to the face $\Gamma$, or \tmult for short, and we denote it by $\TFKg$ (Definition~\ref{def:t-face-mult}).
-For our example it holds $\TFKg =\{2y_1 - y_2 - 3=0\}$; which is a curve.
-If we go over all the edges of $\NP(f)$, then we obtain the \tmult set of $f$ and through it the Jelonek set of $f$.
-The following theorem summarizes these properties; it appears in Theorem~\ref{thm:Jf=union-Tmult} along with its proof. \begin{theorem-non}[The Jelonek set as a union of \tmult sets] Let $f:\KK^2\to\KK^2$ be a dominant polynomial map, where $\KK \in \{\CC ,\RR \}$.
+We denote it by $\TFKg$ (Definition~\ref{def:t-face-mult}).
+Going over all the infinity edges of its Newton polytope $\NP(f)$, we obtain the \tmult set of $f$, and through it the Jelonek set of $f$.
+The following theorem summarizes these properties; it appears in Thm.~\ref{thm:Jf=union-Tmult} along with its proof. \begin{theorem-non}[The Jelonek set as a union of \tmult sets] Let $f:\KK^2\to\KK^2$ be a dominant polynomial map, where $\KK \in \{\CC ,\RR \}$.
 Then, the Jelonek set of $f$ is the union, over all the edges of its Newton polytope $\NP(f)$ intersecting $(\RR^*)^2$, of its \tmult sets. \end{theorem-non}